 The Children's Hospital of Eastern Ontario (CHEO) is currently operating on the majority of the property located at 401 Smyth Road, in the City of Ottawa.
-The development proposed is located on the southwestern portion of the Subject Property to the east of Ring Road.
-Development proposed as part of this TCR is understood to include the construction of the 1Door4Care Treatment Centre.
-The proposed 1Door4Care Treatment Centre is being built as an addition to the existing CHEO operations on the Subject Lands
+The proposed development is located on the southwestern portion of the Subject Property to the east of Ring Road.
+Development on the Subject Lands is understood to include the construction of the 1Door4Care Treatment Centre.
+The proposed 1Door4Care Treatment Centre is being built as an addition to the existing CHEO operations on the Subject Property.

-Modification to these plans may require further investigation to identity changes in accordance with the recommendations provided within this report.
+Any future modification to the proposed development plan may require further investigation in accordance with the conclusions and recommendations provided within this report.